Kate Humble in Rowen’s phone box information point, August 2017

 Update March 2021.
 Please use the hand sanitizer.

 Please do not leave books on the floor

 Rowen’s telephone kiosk, next to the Ty Gwyn Hotel, is a much-loved local landmark, and a popular meeting place.
 Some residents have told us that they did their teenage courting there!

 By 2013, most people had mobile phones, and our telephone kiosk was redundant.
 The Memorial Hall committee decided to adopt it under BT’s Adopt a Kiosk scheme.
 This was a very easy process, all done online and it cost us just £1.
 Click here for details.

 BT removed the payphone equipment, painted the kiosk and installed new 24-hour lighting, with free electricity.
-Volunteers provided notice boards, new bilingual signs for the windows, a comfy floor mat, and a holder for the very popular local walks leaflets (See our Walks page).
+Volunteers provided notice boards, new bilingual signs for the windows, a comfy floor mat, and a holder for our very popular local walks leaflets (See our Walks page).

 Feel free to use the T-kip.
-It’s open 24/7 and you will find:
+It’s open 24/7 and you will find…

-- Information on local events
+Information on local events and activities

-- CD swap
+CD and DVD swap

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.